Published by Jeremy. Last Updated on February 8, 2023.

 Overall, Gaucho Parrilla is one of the finest restaurants in Pittsburgh- there really is no other way to say it.
 But the secret is out on this one and it is also known for having a devout fan base and long lines (think hour-plus regularly).
 So if you are looking to try out their amazing meats, cooked to perfection time and time again, you better be prepared for the crowds.

 Pittsburgh, bienvenidos a Argentina!

-Looking for more restaurants in the Strip District?
-Why not try Smallman Galley, Penn Avenue Fish Co., or Eleven!
+Don't want to go downtown and instead want restaurants in the Strip?
+Why not try Penn Avenue Fish Co. or Eleven!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!

 For frequently asked questions about Gaucho, check out the following.